FunctionalJerk/FunctionalJerk.github.io/projects/DataMining.md

 ![]({{ site.github.url }}/assets/img/projects/{{ page.title }}/F0.png)

-*Visualization of F0 with librosa.pyin, showing spectral content of an utterance*
+*Visualization of F0 with librosa.pyin, showing the intonation of an utterance*

 ---